yazanqarabash/cs-smile-shop/README.md

+# Live Site
+### Start the json server locally for now to access data in live version!
+Live API coming soon!
 # Introduction

 Simple e-commerce project that displays products from API.
 User can choose a product, add it to cart, add payment information and details then confirm payment.